coderaiser/es-node/README.md

-# Node API for Adobe Extended Script
+# Node API for Adobe ExtendScript

-Extended Script api compatible with [node.js](http://nodejs.org "Node.js").
+ExtendScript api compatible with [node.js](http://nodejs.org "Node.js").

-Extended Script has no `setTimeout`, so all functions are synchronous.
+ExtendScript has no `setTimeout`, so all functions are synchronous.
 Main difference between `func` and `funcSync` is that `funcSync` throw exeption, when error occures.

-Anyway if you decide to use `func` insteed of `funcSync` do not use at as synchronous, when `setTimeout` would be added to `Extended Script` it would be added to `func` to improve responsiveness of `jsx` scripts.
+Anyway if you decide to use `func` insteed of `funcSync` do not use at as synchronous, when `setTimeout` would be added to `ExtendScript` it would be added to `func` to improve responsiveness of `jsx` scripts.

 ## API